kubeflow/website/content/docs/other-guides/multi-user-overview.md

 {{% stable-status %}}

-As of v0.6, Kubeflow added multi-user support which apply access control over namespaces / user-created resources in a Kubeflow deployment.
+As of v0.6, Kubeflow added multi-user support which apply access control over namespaces and user-created resources in a Kubeflow deployment.
 The primary purpose of this functionality is to enable multiple users to operate on a shared Kubeflow cluster without stepping on each others' jobs and resources.
 It provides the users with the